midtown-ai/glossary/glossary/a.md

  See also [A], [Hyperparameter Tuning], [Early Stopping], [Neural Architecture Search]

-# Autoregressive
+# Autoregressive Model

- Goal is to predict a future token (work) given either the past tokens or the future tokens but not both.
+ Goal is to predict a future token (word) given either the past tokens or the future tokens but not both.
 (If both --> auto-encoding).
 Autoregressive models such as decoders are iterative and reused their temporary, incomplete output to generate the next, more complete output.
 Iterations stop when encoder input is exhausted (?).
 Well-known autoregressive models/use-cases are:
   * Predicting next work in a sentence (auto-complete)
   * Natural language generation
-  * GPT family
+  * [GPT Models][GPT Model]
  ```
 If you don't ____ (forward prediction)
 ____ at the sign, you will get a ticket (backward prediction)
  ```

- See also [A], [Autoencoding], [Casual Language Modeling], [Decoder], [GPT Model]
+ See also [A], [Autoencoding], [Casual Language Modeling], [Decoder]

 # Autoregressive Convolutional Neural Network